Brexit and your policies

 How do I request a Green Card?

-If you’re planning to drive in the EU, you should contact your broker at least 30 days ahead of your intended travel date to request a Green Card.
+As of 2 August 2021, Green Cards are no longer required for EU driving.
+However, if you would still like one, you should contact your broker at least 30 days ahead of your intended travel date to request a Green Card.
 This will allow your Broker ample time to issue you with the necessary documentation.

 Is it possible to obtain and use a digital Green Card?